onox/orka/docs/numerics/tensors.md

 Tensor : constant CPU_Tensor := Log_Space (1.0, 3.0, Count => 3, Base => 2.0);
 ```

-!!! tip
-    Specify the base to prevent precision-loss if the floating-point numbers
-    do not have enough digits.

 #### Geometric space

 The function `Geometric_Space` is similar to `Log_Space` with the difference